Mathen/LongJump/README.md

 ### Software MicroProcessor
 - When a user attempts to connect the board to the internet, the board appears as reciever.
 So when the user uses one of their devices to select the board as the network to connect to, a pop up appears (sent from the Microprocessor) to connect to the actual network.
 Once all the credentials are filled in, the board connects to the local network.
 - Once a piece is placed on the board over the hall effect sensor, the MicroProcessor scans the board and stores an array of the board state as a boolean whenever or not there is a piece over the tile.
-- The board transmits the board state to the server via Mqtt (to be sent later sent to the other board).
+- The board transmits the board state to the server via MQTT (to be sent later sent to the guest board).
-- When the board recieves the board state (of the other board) from the server via Mqtt, it lights up the the correspinging LEDs to the board state.
+- When the board recieves the board state (of the host board) from the server via MQTT, it lights up the the correspinging LEDs to the board state.

-### Website Backend
+### Oracle Backend
-- Need to complete
+- Hosts listener to add newly connected board IDs to JSON database.
+- Facilitates initial board-to-board connection process.
+- Provides host-to-guest board state transmission over MQTT.

 ### Website Frontend
-- Need to complete
+- Provides instructions to complete WiFi provisioning process.
+- Allows users to initialize game by selecting "Host" or "Guest" role and entering respective board IDs.

 ### Bugs/Known issues
 - The board mirroring the other board is only one directional currently.
 So the recieving board doesn't transmit it's state to the other board.